Discover more than 30 independent films at this year's Iranian Film Festival. All of the features and short stories are about Iran and its people.

-Each viewing time listed below shows all the movies that are to be screened together.
+Each viewing time listed in the link below shows all the movies that are to be screened together.
 You only need to purchase one ticket to see each set at each specific showing time.

-Tickets start at $12 per person, or $11 for students (with an ID).
+Tickets start at $12 per person, or $11 for students with ID.
 You could also buy a Festival Pass for $120 or a Day Pass for $60.

 The San Francisco Art Institute is near the North Beach, Fisherman's Wharf, and Russian Hill Districts.
 It's just a couple of blocks from famous Lombard Street (one of the crookedest streets in the world).

-You can easily take a bus, cable car, or a taxi to get here for the Iranian Film Festival.
+You can easily take a bus, cable car, or a taxi to the Iranian Film Festival.
 You can also walk from the three districts mentioned above.

 Bus: Both the 30 and 91 buses run along Columbus Avenue near the festival.
 Take them to the stop at Chestnut and Columbus Avenue.
 Walk up Chestnut Street and you will find the Art Institute on your right.

 Cable Car: The Powell/Mason cable car stops just a block and a half away from the Art Institute.
 You can pick it up in Union Square or Fisherman's Wharf.
 Get off at the Chestnut and Columbus Avenue stop.
-Walk up the hill one and half blocks.
+Walk up the hill 1.5 blocks.
 You will find it on the right side of the street.

-If you are interested in stay near the Iranian Film Festival, you will find several great options.
+If you are interested in staying near the Iranian Film Festival, you will find several great options.
 I recommend staying in North Beach or Fisherman's Wharf.
-It's also a 20 minute bus or cable car ride from Union Square, so it's a good option too.
-Click the links below to learn more about my recommendations in all three of these districts.
+Alternatively, it's only a 20-minute bus or cable car ride from Union Square, which has lots more hotel options.
+Click the links below to learn more about my recommendations in each of these three districts.